- Check out latest hotel deals worldwide with Booking.com

 Saudi Arabia climate guide

-Get the latest coronavirus (COVID-19) updates for Saudi Arabia with current travel advice, statistics and online resources.
+Get the latest coronavirus (Covid-19) updates for Saudi Arabia with current travel advice and statistics on new cases per 100,000 and vaccine.

 The climate guide for Saudi Arabia shows long term monthly weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
 Find out more about our data sources.